a11yproject/a11yproject.com/_posts/2020-01-23-operating-system-and-browser-accessibility-display-modes.md

 ### What it affects

-Dark Mode will update **all** User Interface (<abbr>UI</abbr>) elements of the OS that supports it.
+Dark Mode will update **all** UI of the OS that supports it.
 Most apps developed by the company that creates the operating system will also support Dark Mode.
-Third party apps, websites, and web apps support Dark Mode **only** if the people who make it use the special code required to enable it.
+Third party apps, websites, and web apps support Dark Mode **only** if the people who write the necessary code to enable it.

 <figure role="figure" aria-label="daverupert.com has support for Dark Mode.">
   <img alt="A side-by-side comparison of light and dark themes for the home page daverupert.com.
 The navigation, text, background, and link colors update, but the logo and illustration of Dave as a fantasy warrior remain the same." src="/img/posts/2020-01-23-operating-system-and-browser-accessibility-display-modes/dark-mode.png">